trowski/fiber-rfc/rfc.md

 Fibers must be started and resumed within a fiber scheduler in order to maintain ordering of the internal fiber stack.
 Internally, a fiber may only switch to a new fiber, a suspended fiber, or suspend to the prior fiber.
 In essense, a fiber may be pushed or popped from the stack, but execution cannot move to within the stack.
 The fiber scheduler acts as a hub which may branch into another fiber or suspend to the main fiber.
 If a fiber were to attempt to switch to a fiber that is already running, the program will crash.
 Checks prevent this from happening, throwing an exception into PHP instead of crashing the VM.

-When a script ends, each scheduler fiber created from a call to `FiberScheduler->run()` is resumed and allowed to run to completion to complete unfinished tasks or free resources.
+When a script ends, each scheduler fiber created from a call to `FiberScheduler->run()` is resumed in reverse order of creation to complete unfinished tasks or free resources.

 This RFC does not include an implementation for `FiberScheduler`.
 Instead, it proposes only defining an interface and any implementation would be done in user code (see [Future Scope](#future-scope)).